 2 people favorited this theater

-Located in Corby, Northamptonshire.
+Located in Corby, Northamptonshire at the corner of Rockingham Road and Stephenson Way.
 Built for Oscar Deutsch’s Odeon Theatres Ltd. chain, the Odeon opened on 16th March 1936 with Jesse Matthews in “First A Girl”.
-A local architect Lawrence M. Gotch designed the cinema, which had seating provided for 770 in the stalls and 272 in the balcony.
+A local architect Lawrence M. Gotch designed the cinema, which had seating provided for 770 in the stalls and 272 in the stadium balcony which did not overhang the stalls.
+It was equipped with a British Thomson-Houston(BTH) sound system.

-It was taken over by a local independent operator from 19th January 1969 and re-named the Rutland Cinema, but this was not successful and it was closed later that year.
-It then became the Rutland Bingo Club for many years.
-Then used as a furniture store from 1996 it became a Chicago Rock Cafe from 5th November 1997.
+It was taken over by a local independent operator from 19th January 1969 and re-named the Rutland Cinema, but this was not successful it closed as a cinema in November 1969.
+It then became the Rutland Bingo Club which closed in 1991.
+There were plans proposed to turn it into a Chicago Hard Rock Cafe, but these were dropped.
+It was in use as a furniture store from 1996.

 Now in use as A6 Furnishings, the former cinema is being used as a showroom warehouse selling cheap pine furniture.